sepsis-omics/tutorials/docs/modules/cmdline_assembly/index.md

 #correct with pilon

-#1. correct using corrected Pacbio reads
+#1. correct using trimmed, corrected Pacbio reads
 bwa index all_contigs.fa
-bwa mem -t 32 all_contigs.fa canu.correctedReads.fasta.gz | samtools sort > aln.bam
+bwa mem -t 32 all_contigs.fa canu.trimmedReads.fasta.gz | samtools sort > aln.bam
 samtools index aln.bam
 samtools faidx all_contigs.fa
-pilon --genome all_contigs.fa --frags aln.bam --output corrected --fix bases --mindepth 0.5 --changes --threads 32 --verbose
+pilon --genome all_contigs.fa --unpaired aln.bam --output corrected --fix bases --mindepth 0.5 --changes --threads 32 --verbose

 #2. correct using illumina reads - use output from 1 as the contigs file
+# use --frags not --unpaired

 #3. repeat correction using Illumina reads - use output from 2 as the contigs file